siwei-io/siwei-io.github.io/en/nebulagraph-etl-dbt/index.md

 - `job_names`

-  For example, 1 stands for writer and 2 stands for producer.
+  For example, 1 stands for writer, and 2 stands for producer.
 Interestingly, like movie id and name, job_id to name is a one-to-many relationship, because the data in OMDB is multilingual.

 | job_id | name                      | language_iso_639_1 |
 | ------ | ------------------------- | ------------------ |